JetBrains-Research/sorrel/README.md

 ## Features

 - [x] Detect the licenses of the project's dependencies and visualize them by module.
+- [x] Show inlay hints with license names for dependency add expressions in project build scripts.
 - [ ] Suggest possible license for the project based on its dependencies.
 - [ ] Detect possible incompatibilities between the licenses in the project and warn the developer about them.
 - [ ] Provide short and understandable descriptions for existing licenses.